weejayuk/jump.ios/Docs/JUMP Integration Guide.md

        **Warning** Do not use the "write" schema type with login clients, use "write_with_token"

-       **Warning** If you do set the write_with_token access schema for your API client to include the attributes your client will write to in the its write access schema you will receive `missing attribute` errors when attempting to update attributes.
+       **Warning** If you do set the write_with_token access schema for your API client to include the attributes your client will write to in its write access schema you will receive `missing attribute` errors when attempting to update attributes.
 4. Discover your flow settings:
     Ask your deployment engineer for: